Happy Halloween, Trailers From Hell miscreants!

 This means that Jamie Lloyd has been cruelly retconned out of existence twice in our #1 timeline.
 John Tate, Laurie’s son in Halloween H20: 20 Years Later (1998), also no longer exists.
 In addition to the headline-grabbing returns of Curtis (as Laurie) and Carpenter (as a composer and executive producer only) to their signature franchise, Halloween (which the terrific Consequence of Sound Halloween podcast Halloweenies has elected to call Hallo-Green) also boasts another welcome treat for fans.
 Nick Castle, who played Michael Myers/The Shape throughout most of the original Halloween, returns as an older Michael for one scene, where he and Laurie see each other for the first time in 40 years.
 Castle also supplied all the breathing sound effects.

 Hallo-Green generally maintains the first movie’s minimalism — at times to the detriment of its character development.
 That said, it has several crackerjack action and horror set pieces and an exciting new take on the way Laurie Strode has been dealing with her demons all these years: she’s been booby-trapping her house into a survivalist den and teaching her family how to defend themselves.
-The biggest gripe this writer had with Hallo-Green‘s treatment of Laurie is that she remains somewhat distant and unknowable in a way that she was not in Halloween H20.
-We have no sense of what Laurie’s been doing for work in the 40 years since the initial Haddonfield murders.
+The biggest gripe this writer had with Hallo-Green‘s treatment of Laurie is that she remains somewhat distant in a way that she was not in Halloween H20.
+We have little sense of what Laurie’s been doing for work in the 40 years since the initial Haddonfield murders.
 It’s also hard to believe that she would occupy the same town all this time later, especially considering how deep and traumatic an impact the death of her friends has had on her.
 Curtis, the Carpenter soundtrack and director of photography Michael Simmonds’ sinister camerawork all make this story feel simpatico with the first movie.
 After all of the prior movies’ strange twists and turns, it will be fun to see where the Blumhouse Timeline takes us next.

 1. The H20 Timeline: Halloween (1978), Halloween II (1981), Halloween H20: 20 Years Later (1998) and Halloween: Resurrection (2002)